Miguelosaurus/golfscan/api-integration-rules.md

 Fixes and Enhancements
 - Select-as-me
   - Converted to id-based handler `handleMarkAsUserById(playerId)` to avoid draggable-index drift.
-  - Selecting “me” links to current user, adopts user name and handicap; deselecting restores prior name/link/handicap.
+  - Selecting "me" links to current user, adopts user name and handicap; deselecting restores prior name/link/handicap.
   - Added toggle behavior and proper state restoration via `prevName`, `prevLinkedPlayerId`, `prevHandicap`.
 - Linking to existing profiles
   - Opening linking now stores `selectedPlayerId` (stable id) rather than relying on index.
   - Tapping a profile in the linking list applies link immediately and re-renders main list.
   - The linking list highlights the currently linked profile with a checkmark; non-selected rows show the link icon.
-  - Added header-right “Remove Link” which unlinks and restores previous name/link/handicap.
+  - Added header-right "Remove Link" which unlinks and restores previous name/link/handicap.
-  - After unlink, header-left label changes from “Cancel” to “Back” to acknowledge the change.
+  - After unlink, header-left label changes from "Cancel" to "Back" to acknowledge the change.
 - Players list rendering
   - Introduced `listVersion` render key and passed as `extraData` to `DraggableFlatList` to force immediate UI updates on link/unlink/remove.
   - All user actions (link, unlink, select-as-me, remove) now update state by `player.id`.